 What is ICPS?

-The International Cerebral Palsy Society (ICPS) is an international charitable organisation with members in 42 countries.
-It was founded in Great Britain in 1969.
+The International Cerebral Palsy Society (ICPS) is a non-profit organisation founded in 1969, with members in 52 countries on all five continents.
 Its members include national associations of people with cerebral palsy (CP), their families and the professionals who work with them, as well as individual members – mainly in countries where there is no national association.

 ICPS is an organisation of and for people with cerebral palsy.
 It has three key aims: